 To learn more, please see Recommendations From FBI Cyber Division on How to Reduce Risk from Ransomware Attacks and watch this free webinar: Protect and Recover Micro Focus OES from Ransomware Attacks.

-Now is the Time to Make a Change
+Now is the Time to Change Your OES Backup Vendor

 Just because Unitrends and others are no longer providing the backup and recovery capabilities that you need, it does not mean OES customers are out of options.
-Catalogic DPX is a proven, cost-effective and reliable alternative, and Catalogic is committed to providing effective, granular backup and recovery for all aspects of the Micro Focus OES environment.
+Catalogic DPX is a proven, cost-effective and reliable alternative, and Catalogic is committed to providing effective, granular Micro Focus OES backup and recovery for all aspects of their environment.

 If you would like to learn more about Catalogic DPX, you can request a live demo or even get a 30-day trial copy to try it for yourself.
 We’ll be happy to provide a review of your data protection environment and help you set up a proof of concept.